dawsonsgeek/netflix-gpt/README.md

 - Bugfix: Sign up user displayname and profile picture update
 - Bugfix: if the user is not logged int Redirect  /browse to Login Page and vice-versa
 - Unsubscribe from auth state listener
+- Added hardcoded values to the constant file

 # Features
 - Login/Sign UP